 What started with a wing in a cloth hall, grew over six centuries to become a world-class university and with very many colleges.
-Each of which is a striking building that is worth a visit.
+Each of them is a striking building that is worth a visit.
 The colleges are open to students during the academic year, but unfortunately not accessible to visitors.

 Atrecht College in the past